tuandung1625/Hand-gesture-recognition/README.md

 **Test Loss**: 9.21%

 ## Strengths
+- With still images:
-- This model can predict the letter with high accuracy with still images
+    + This model can predict the letter with high accuracy with still images.
-- With data in the same dataset as train set, the model can predict true with confidence 100%
+    + With data in the same dataset as training set, the model can predict TRUE with confidence 100%.

 ## Weaknesses
+- With still images:
-- This model is sensitive to noisy, so when using another dataset with different lighting or more noise, it gives wrong results.
+    + This model is sensitive to noisy, so when using another dataset with different lighting or more noise, it gives wrong results.
+- With video:
-- It's same for video, when recognizing people's hand through webcam's video and predicting the letter, it is often wrong because of different conditions.
+    + It's same for video, when recognizing people's hand through webcam's video and predicting the letter, it is often wrong because of different conditions.
-- This model needs the input to be the same as in training (Ex : same image size and channels).
+=> This model needs the input to be the same as in training (Ex : same image size and channels).
 Before predicting, we must preprocess the image in the same way, which is not convenient.
-- This dataset is too clean, with little noise, all hands is in the center of the image.
+=> This dataset is too clean, with little noise, all hands is in the center of the image.
 This makes the model easy to memorize the data instead of learning features that generalize well.
-- The hand is captured from limited angles.
+=> The hand is captured from limited angles.